isabelxklee/react-lecture/README.md

 <a name="clean-up"/>

 ### Cleaning up the default files
-You can go ahead and delete the following files, as we won't be using them.
-These are just files that get automatically created when you start a new React app, but aren't necessary.
+These are some of the files that come with a default React app, but they're not necessary.
+You can go ahead and delete them.

 ```
 src/App.test.js